michvong/aurafy/README.md

 5. To start the front-end, run `npm start` under `/client`.

+6. Run the Redis server by using `redis-server` under the root directory.

-6. Try out the application by entering `http://localhost:3000/` in your browser.
+7. Try out the application by entering `http://localhost:3000/` in your browser.

 ## **Notes/Known Issues**